-The IEEC, established in 1991, is part of a family of research centers, known as S3IP, which brings together teams of experts from industry and the University to address pressing real-world problems in the systems integration and manufacturing of electronics.
+The IEEC, established in 1991, is part of a family of research centers, known as S3IP, which brings together teams of experts from industry and researchers at Binghamton University to address pressing real-world problems in the systems integration and manufacturing of electronics.

 To be recognized as the premier resource for packaging and systems integration in the electronics industry.

 The IEEC focuses on research related to electronics packaging.
 This field involves the process of bringing a semiconductor chip and/or micro electromechanical (MEMs) device to a form that can be integrated effectively into a larger microelectronics assembly.

 Most electronics industry experts believe that advances in electronics performance are limited principally by the current state-of-the-art in packaging technology.
 The market push for greater functional power in smaller and smaller spaces can only be met through increases in packaging density and integration levels of microchips.